 Kiki Carrillo’s Georgie Distills is the showpiece in our main dining room.
-This remarkable 36-foot painting details the history of distillation, as told through the ethereal essence of George Washington.
-The mural speaks to the spirit of the Farmers & Distillers concept, paying homage to the rich history of experimentation and acquired distillation knowledge that has culminated in the production of present-day spirits.
+This 36-foot painting details the history of distillation, as told through the ethereal essence of George Washington.
+The mural speaks to the spirit of the Farmers & Distillers concept, paying homage to some of the rich history of experimentation and acquired distillation knowledge that has culminated in the production of present-day spirits.

 This mural is the largest painting Carrillo has ever made.
 She painted the piece over the course of a year, working on one panel at a time in her Brooklyn studio.
 “Working with Farmers Restaurant Group has been an amazing, collaborative experience, albeit a gigantic one,” said Carrillo.
 “Seeing the mural installed in the restaurant is a dream come true.
 I love that there are so many details hidden within the piece.
 You can look at it over and over and keep discovering new secrets.”